Tuesday, October 28, 2025

 Ted volunteered, "TI almost beat Intel with the 0100."

-(For the record, this page: https://www.righto.com/2015/05/the-texas-instruments-tmx-1795-first.html has a fairly decent timeline and discussion of who was -- not really --first.
+(For the record, this page: https://www.righto.com/2015/05/the-texas-instruments-tmx-1795-first.html has a fairly decent timeline and discussion of who was -- not really --first -- except for, well, RCA and a couple of less-known companies.
 Pretty much everybody in the industry knew where we were heading and was trying hard to get there.
-Intel just got the almost-single-chip microprocessor on the general market a few months before anyone else, and bet their farm on it -- in our timeline and this.)
+Intel just got the almost-single-chip microprocessor on the general market a few months before anyone else, and then bet their farm on it -- in our timeline and this.)

 "There's a company called Apple selling kits for an apocalyptic price," volunteered Harvey.